Firuzkoh: Modern era

 In 2004, an independent FM radio station (Persian: راديو صداي صلح or Voice of Peace Radio) came on air in the town, the first independent media in this part of Afghanistan.

 In June 2005, the International Security Assistance Force (ISAF) established a Lithuanian led Provincial Reconstruction Team in which Croatian, Danish, American, Ukrainian, Icelandic, and Georgian troops also served.

-On 14 May 2020, the Taliban attacked a checkpoint in Chaghcharan, killing three Afghan soldiers and taking 11 others captive.
+On 14 May 2020, the Taliban attacked a checkpoint in the city, killing three Afghan soldiers and taking 11 others captive.

-In August 2021, Chaghcharan was seized by Taliban fighters, became the sixteenth provincial capital to be seized by Taliban as part of wider 2021 Taliban offensive.
+In August 2021 the city was retaken by Taliban fighters, becoming the sixteenth provincial capital to be seized as part of the wider 2021 Taliban offensive.